New Videos of Ajahn Thanissaro's Visit to Dhammagiri, Fri 29 & Sat 30 November

-We are very honored that Ajahn Thanissaro and Ajahn "Keng" Khemako found time to visit Dhammagiri Forest Hermitage, Brisbane, Australia, from 29th to 30th November 2024.
+On 29 & 30 November 2024, Tan Ajaan Geoff Ṭhānissaro and Tan Ajaan Keng Khemako have kindly provided time in their very busy schedule in Australia to visit Dhammagiri Forest Hermitage, Brisbane, Queensland.
 This is an excellent opportunity for the supporters of Dhammagiri to meet with them and benefit from their Dhamma teachings, that they will share with us during their travels in Australia.

 Ajahn Geoff Ṭhānissaro is the Abbot of Metta Forest Monastery in US, and Ajahn Keng Khemako is the abbot of Santi Forest Monastery in Malaysia.